dpretet/async_fifo/doc/testplan.rst

 Test coverage
 -------------

-To ensure a wide feature coverage is done, both clock frequency scale and read/write enable assertions have to be tested together.
-Big range of higher frequency scale factor doesn't have to considered.
-Only few can be done with good confidence on IP behavior.
+To ensure a wide feature feature coverage is performed, both clock frequency scale and read/write enable assertions have to be tested together.
+Big range over higher frequency scale factor doesn't have to considered.
+Only few conbinations can be tested for good confidence on the IP behavior.